Alcohol Addiction Treatment & Alcohol Rehab Programs

 An outpatient treatment program may be a more flexible option or act as a “step down” from inpatient programming.
 When you attend outpatient alcohol rehab, you live at home and attend regular treatment sessions.8 Because these programs typically don’t last all day, people can often maintain their family, school, or work obligations.

-Outpatient programming often includes several of the same treatment types as residential and inpatient programming, though with varying frequency and intensity.7 Low-intensity programs may focus on drug education while higher-intensity programs, like intensive outpatient programs (IOP) and partial hospitalization programs (PHP), can be comparable to what you can expect in a residential program.
+Outpatient programming often includes several of the same treatment types as residential and inpatient programming, though with varying frequency and intensity.7 Low-intensity programs may focus on drug education while higher-intensity programs, like intensive outpatient programs (IOP) and partial hospitalization programs (PHP), can be comparable to what you can expect in a residential setting.
 An IOP, for example, may offer individual and group therapy, medication management, medical support, substance use monitoring, and introduction to support groups.7

 Cognitive-Behavioral Therapy (CBT)

-Cognitive-behavioral therapy is an evidence-based form of therapy based on the theory that learning processes play a critical role in the development of destructive behavioral patterns like alcohol misuse.7, 12 CBT focuses on identifying the feelings or situations that may trigger the desire to drink and developing coping strategies to avoid relapse.7
+Cognitive-behavioral therapy is an evidence-based form of therapy based on the theory that learning processes play a critical role in the development of destructive behavioral patterns like alcohol misuse.7, 12 It focuses on identifying the feelings or situations that may trigger the desire to drink and developing coping strategies to avoid relapse.7

 Motivational Enhancement Therapy (MET)